mhanberg/temple/guides/your-first-template.md

 ### Match Expressions

-Match expression are handled slightly differently.
-Generally if you are assigning an expression to a variable (a match), you are going to use that binding later and do _not_ want to emit it into the document.
+Match expressions are handled slightly differently.
+Generally, if you are assigning an expression to a variable (a match), you are going to use that binding later and do _not_ want to emit it into the document.

 So, match expressions are _not_ emitted into the document.
 They are functionally equivalent to the `<% .. %.` syntax of `EEx`.
 The expression is evaluated, but not included in the rendered document.

-Typically you should not be writing this type of expression inside of your template, but if you wanted to declare an alias, you would need to write the following to not emit the alias into the document.
+Typically, you should not be writing this type of expression inside your template, but if you wanted to declare an alias, you would need to write the following to not emit the alias into the document.

 ```elixir
 temple do